 - Be over 18 years of age.

 - Have a valid Ontario Health Card.

-Contact your local Community Care Access Centre (CCAC).
-The CCAC will explain the application process and meet with the applicant.
+Contact your area Home and Community Care Services provided by the Local Health Integration Network (LHIN).
+Home and Community Care Services will explain the application process and meet with the applicant.

 - Mississauga Halton

 You may contact the ADS Supervisor at one of our participating centres for more information.
 The Supervisor will meet with you and show you the ADS programs.

 The daily fee as of April 1, 2017 is $22.00 per day.
 Subsidies may be available for those who qualify.
 Fees are reviewed annually.

 Our ADS participants enjoy social, recreational and therapeutic activities led by professional staff.
 Each activity is designed to enhance participants' physical and psychological well-being.
 We often combine our long term care residents' and ADS group activities.

 - Exercise and wellness programs.

 - Special events such as birthday celebrations and picnics.